-Intuitively, when synthetic horns are considered by buyers to be better than the real thing, then having a synthetic horn producer in the market raises the average quality of goods, which-all else being equal increases buyers' willingness-to-pay for horns.
+Intuitively, when synthetic horns are considered by buyers to be better than the real thing, then having a synthetic horn producer in the market raises the average quality of goods, which-all else being equal-increases buyers' willingness-to-pay for horns.
 This puts upward pressure on the price of horns, which can result in a greater supply of wild horns.

-4.3 Inferior Substitutes (h(V) < V)
+4.3.
+Inferior Substitutes (h(V) < V)

 What would happen to the equilibrium supply of wild horns if buyers do not consider bio-identical synthetic horns to be perfect substitutes for wild horns and thus would not be willing to pay as much for them as they would for the real thing?
-Similarly, what if the monopoly deliberately chooses to produce synthetic horns that are known to be undesirable in some respect (e.g., engineered to contain poison or toxic substances) yet bio-similar to wild horns so that they are not easily differentiated from them?
+Similarly, what if the monopoly deliberately chooses to produce synthetic horns that are known to be undesirable in some respect (e.g., engineered to induce an upset stomach if consumed in powder form) yet bio-similar to wild horns so that they are not easily differentiated from them?